Summary of Product Characteristics Updated 13-May-2025 | AbbVie Ltd

 Contact lenses should be removed before each application and may be inserted after 15 minutes.

-To avoid contamination or possible eye injury, do not touch the tip to the bottle or vial to any surface and avoid contact with the eye.
+To avoid contamination or possible eye injury, do not touch the tip of the vial to any surface and avoid contact with the eye.
 Discard open single dose container after use.

 Pregnancy and Breast-feeding